 Our aim is to provide work, home and the living system for people with mental disabilities.
-We are the first organization which actually provide work for those people, other concentrate only on education, but the problem is that then there are no opportunities for mentally disabled people in the labor market – Sephan Soung, General Manager.
+We are the first organization which actually provides work for those people, others concentrate only on education, but the problem is that then there are no opportunities for mentally disabled people in the labor market – Sephan Soung, General Manager.

 It took a while to figure out what kind of business can be suitable for people with mental disabilities.
 At the beginning they tried to work in the clothes industry, but many of them, in a moment of bad mood, will take scissors and cut some of the clothes already done.
 After several trials the success idea occurred to be a factory of… jam.

 We started to produce jams of different, original tastes.
 Some of our workers could cut fruits, other wash jars or put labels.
 At the beginning we produced jam in the place they live, we have a special home for all of them.
 But it occurred to be very complicated because they are not able to distinguish between work time and free time so it happened that in the middle of the work they would go to their room and sleep.
 We decided to try with two separated places and it worked.

 Today they not only have their own jam factory, but also a cafeteria, where people can come, buy jam, drink good coffee and meet some of the people with mental disabilities.